The Dongzhi Festival: Traditions & Foods - The Woks of Life

 If you ask the older generations—like my mother—they still celebrate Dongzhi.
 It’s the younger generations that are increasingly unaware of this big holiday.

-But the old saying goes, “冬至大如年,” which means “the winter solstice is as big as the new year.”
+But the old saying goes, “冬至大如年,” (Dōngzhì dà rú nián) which means “the winter solstice is as big as the new year.”
 So how did people forget about it?

 My theory is that as Chinese people emigrated abroad, The Dongzhi Festival perhaps wasn’t as exciting as holidays like Christmas and New Year’s Eve.
 Or perhaps it’s due to Dongzhi’s proximity to the Lunar New Year (which usually happens within 1-2 months, from January 21st to February 20th).